 Customers love product bundles when they can quickly recognize the savings.
 Take athlete icon Tom Brady’s brand, TB12, as an example.
 The offer below shows customers how much money they save by buying the vitamin bundle instead of individual bottles.
 In this case, the ad copy explains how the products in the bundle combine for overall wellbeing.
 To really boost your AOV, let customers know the benefits of buying a collection of products, beyond just the savings aspect.

 Another great tactic for increasing AOV is with bulk orders.
 Brick-and-mortar giants like Sam’s Club and Costco enable customers to stock up on the products they know they will need.
 But with more consumers moving online to shop and taking advantage of direct-to-consumer channels, merchants need to be ready with a selection of bulk offerings.

 Online CBD store Pure Kana offers their vegan gummies in bulk, as seen below.
-Their offer below shows buying a3-pack of the same product saves customers 15%.
+Their offer below shows buying a three-pack of the same product saves customers 15%.
 They also show the reduced price to make the deal even more enticing.
-Like quantity-based discount pricing, offering bulk deals is ideal for CPG brands and products that customers will need to replenish.
+Like quantity-based discount pricing, offering bulk deals is ideal for CPG brands because they offer products that customers will need to replenish.

-While they are different, AOV can have a big impact on Customer Lifetime Value because it is the beginning of forming a lasting relationship with customers.
+Additionally, AOV can have a big impact on customer lifetime value because it is the beginning of forming a lasting relationship with customers.
 Adopt strategies to increase your AOV and set a foundation for future success.